 - “Travels with Bassem” is collected in Killed: Great Journalism Too Hot to Print, published by Nation Books in 2004.

-- Scary Monsters and Super Freaks, published in 2003, is a Los Angeles Times bestseller.
+- Scary Monsters and Super Freaks (Thunders Mouth Press), published in 2003, is a Los Angeles Times bestseller.

 - “Old” is a finalist for the ASME National Magazine Award for feature writing.
 It is collected in Esquire’s Big Book of Great Writing, published by Hearst Books in 2003, and also in Literary Nonfiction, published by Oxford University Press in 2001.

-- Veronica Guerin, a feature film produced by Jerry Bruckheimer for Disney, directed by Joel Schumacher, starring Cate Blanchett, premiers in October, 2003.
+- Veronica Guerin, a feature film produced by Jerry Bruckheimer for Disney, directed by Joel Schumacher, starring Cate Blanchett, premieres in October 2003.

 - “Murder, My Sweet” is in development at Paramount Pictures as a USA Network movie.